 Infrastructure refers to the capital costs of conducting research, such as buildings, equipment and facilities.
 Infrastructure awards have supported a number of iconic UBC (and affiliated) facilities including the Museum of Anthropology, the Beaty Biodiversity Centre, and the Genome Sciences Centre at the BC Cancer Agency.

-Since 1997, UBC research infrastructure projects have received $406 million in funding from the Canada Foundation for Innovation (CFI), a federally supported foundation that funds approved research infrastructure projects.
+Since 1997, UBC research infrastructure projects have received more than $400 million in funding from the Canada Foundation for Innovation (CFI), a federally supported foundation that funds approved research infrastructure projects.
 The B.C.
 Knowledge Development Fund (BCKDF), an agency of the Government of British Columbia, has provided $380 million in matching funds for many of these projects.

 Beyond the Campus